Trade Forex Trading

 • Importance: !!!

-• Source: The Census Bureau of the Department of Commerce
+• Source: The Census Bureau of Department of Commerce

-• Release Time: 8:30 EST around the 16th of the month (data for one month prior).
+• News Announcement Time: 8:30 EST around the 16th of the month (data for 1 month prior).

-Housing Starts are a measure of the number of residential units on which construction has begun each month.
-A start in construction is defined as the beginning of excavation of the foundation for the building and is comprised primarily of residential housing.
-Building permits are permits taken out in order to allow excavation.
-An increase in building permits and starts usually occurs a few months after a reduction in mortgage rates.
-Permits lead the starts, but permits are not required in all regions of the country, and the level of permits therefore tends to be less than the level of starts over time.
+Housing Starts are a measure of the number of residential units on which construction has started each month.
+A begin in construction is defined as the beginning of excavation of the foundation for the building & is comprised primarily of residential housing.
+Building permits are permits taken out so as to allow excavation.
+An increase in building permits and starts generally occurs a couple of months after a reduction in mortgage rates.
+Permits lead the starts, but permits are not required in all regions of the country, & the level of permits thenceforth tends to be than the level of the starts over time.

 Existing Home Sales